 New/Sealed = Just as described.
 Brand New, never opened, factory sealed.

-Like New, off the rack = Items are still in box.
+Like New, off the rack = Items are still in the box.
 This item has been handled in a retail environment.
 It may display small signs of handling wear, but should be free of substantial damage.

 Uncut Sheet Condition = Uncut sheets have been handled and come rolled in a tube.
 Uncut sheets generally have small/light scratching on the front and back.
 These type of marks generally don't show up when framed or hanging in a home/office.
 This is common with uncut sheets.